 Beta Cell Physiology and Pathology

 Group Leaders are Drs.
-Klaus Kaestner, Franz Matschinsky, and Ali Naji
+Klaus Kaestner, Doris Stoffers, and Ali Naji

 This Scientific focus area of the DRC is linked to the IDOM Type 1 Diabetes Unit.

-Beta cell failure is the hallmark of type 1 diabetes and is also critical to the development of type 2 diabetes.
+Beta cell failure is the hallmark of type 1 diabetes and is also critical to the progression of type 2 diabetes.
 Studies of beta cell function have long been a major strength of the Penn DRC.
-More recently it has been generally accepted that abnormal beta cell function is This topic includes strength in beta cell biology per se as well as complementary expertise in b-cell immunology and islet/pancreas transplantation.
+This topic includes strength in beta cell biology per se as well as complementary expertise in beta-cell immunology and islet/pancreas transplantation.

-Penn DRC investigators have made major contributions to the understanding of beta cell physiology and pathophysiology, which includes the areas of beta cell development gene expression, insulin secretion, and immunology.
-The Transgenic and Chimeric Mouse, Islet Cell Biology, Mouse Phenotyping, Physiology, and Metabolism, Functional Genomics, and RIA/Biomarker Cores have been essential for this body of work, and will allow future exploitation and understanding of these models which teach us how beta cells develop, function, and die.
+Penn DRC investigators have made major contributions to the understanding of beta cell physiology and pathophysiology, which includes the areas of beta cell development, gene regulation, insulin secretion, and immunology.
+The DRC supported Cores have been essential for this work, and will allow us to determine how beta cells develop, function, and survive or die.